BIO-DIKU/SeqScan/README.md

     >test3
     AGATGATAGTATGGTGNRAACGAAGATGATGAT

-Now to we run SeqScan with the following pattern where we save any 4 to 6 residues in the variable p1 (`p1=4..6`), then allow any 4 residues (`.{4}`), which must be followed by a match of the reverse-complement of p1 (`~p1`):
+Now we run SeqScan with the following pattern where we save any 4 to 6 residues in the variable p1 (`p1=4..6`), then allow any 4 residues (`.{4}`), which must be followed by a match of the reverse-complement of p1 (`~p1`):

     $ seqscan -p 'p1=4..6 .{4} ~p1' -o hits.tsv input.fna

 Which will give the following output in the hits.tsv file: